Constraining FRB Microstructure with Polarised Shot Noise: DISCUSSION

 A key limitation of the present analysis is the use of PA variance as the primary diagnostic of intrinsic structure.
 Variance is not sensitive to how the PA varies in time, encoding neither coherence, intermittency, nor ordered swings.
-Consequently, distinct PA behaviours can yield similar $\mathbb{V}(\psi)$, particularly in noise-dominated or temporally averaged regimes.
+Consequently, distinct PA behaviours can yield similar $\mathbb{V}(\psi)$, particularly in noise-dominated or temporally averaged regimes (see Figure~\ref{fig:PA-combined-3x2}).
+Likewise, the present implementation treats the intrinsic PA structure primarily as stochastic microshot-to-microshot scatter, and so does not yet capture more complicated time-dependent PA evolution, such as coherent swings or other structured behaviour across the burst envelope.
 Structure-based metrics that explicitly quantify PA organisation \citep[e.g.,][]{2025arXiv250517497S} are therefore likely to provide a more informative and robust characterisation of intrinsic PA behaviour than variance alone.
 Future extensions of \texttt{FIRES} will incorporate such measures.

 Finally, comparisons between FRB microstructure and Galactic pulsars such as the Crab must be interpreted cautiously.
 The extreme PA swings observed in Crab nanoshots occur on nanosecond timescales and would be strongly averaged out at the millisecond-to-microsecond resolutions of current FRB observations.
 As a result, present data probe only a temporally averaged manifestation of any underlying nanoshot structure, and unresolved Crab-like PA variability in FRBs cannot be ruled out.
+In addition, for very bright pulses observed at high time resolution, the inferred polarimetric variability can itself be affected by self-noise and small-number statistics when the averaging is insufficient \citep{2009ApJ...694.1413V}.
 Apparent differences in polarimetric behaviour may therefore reflect observational limitations rather than fundamentally distinct emission physics.